tetz2442/Lightburn.10kChallenge/README.md

 # 10k Challenge
-Challenge is based on the Apollo 11 mission to the moon.
+Go through the Apollo 11 manned mission to the moon with this progressivly enhanced experience.
+The baseline experience will come in under 10kb, improving the experience as you enable JavaScript.